Skip to content

 There are all different size lockers to choose from, and they’re easy to use.
 Choose a memorable code, and off you go, no keys to lose.
 Plus, the lockers have a glass frontage, so you can see what is in them and know which locker is yours if you forget.

-Plus, the toilets are next to the lockers if you want to make a bathroom stop before heading off on your tour.
+Also, the toilets are next to the lockers, so you can stop for a bathroom break before heading off on your tour.

 Our tour guide told us, ‘Where are the toilets?’ is the most asked question at the Louvre.